 Strategy

-While researching for this article, I realized that historically, data on audiences under the age of 12 has not been collected, and with good reason, since such data is governed by laws and rules designed to protect this audience.
-In the U.S., for example, the Children's Online Privacy Protection Rule, or COPPA, prohibits access to this information, which I believe explains why the "children's" audience in the podcast sector is often overlooked or even completely ignored by brands.
+While researching for this article, I realized that historically, data on audiences under the age of 12 is not collected.
+And rightly so, since this data is governed by laws and rules designed to protect this audience.
+In the United States, for example, the Children's Online Privacy Protection Rule or COPPA prohibits access to this information.
+For me, this explains why the "children's" audience in the podcast sector is often overlooked or even completely ignored by brands.

 source: Ipsos